 If you have ever had a Chihuahua then you know that they are not hard to love at all.
 These dogs are naturally small, rather than being bred down from a larger breed.
 There are two types of Chihuahuas; the long haired and the short haired Chihuahua.

 The colors of the Chihuahua vary depending on whether it is short haired or long haired.
 The short haired variety is the most common.
-The colors include sand or blonde, fawn colored, chestnut, silver, steel blue, black and tan, or parti-color just to name the most common colors.
+The colors include sand or blonde, fawn colored, chestnut, silver, steel blue, Black and Tan, or part-color just to name the most common colors.
 There are some Chihuahuas in other more rare colors as well.

-Chihuahua’s can sometimes be described as “teacup,” “pocket sized,” “tiny toy,” or “miniature” when in fact these terms are quite misleading.
-They are not bred to be a certain size; they are just born a certain size.
+Chihuahua’s can sometimes be described as “teacup,” “pocket sized,” “tiny toy,” or “miniature” These terms are quite misleading because they are not bred to be a certain size; they are just born a certain size.
 They are naturally small dogs and no matter what size you have, they are all considered to be the standard size of the dog.